butaixianran/DazToBlender/README.md

 ## Maunal Installation
 ### Blender Addon
-* Download this whole project as zip, the unzip it.
+* Download this whole project as zip, then unzip it.
 * Go to Blender addon subfolder, find "**DFB**" Folder, zip this folder into a zip file.
-* Install this zip file, as blender addon.
+* Install this zip file as a blender addon.

 ### Daz Script
 * Download this whole project as zip, the unzip it.